-I usually make my french toast using Texas Toast, but this recipe uses traditional thick cut French bread.
-It also had flour added to the batter so I really wanted to try this recipe out.
-I did not get a chance to make the coconut syrup this time, but I am definitely making it the next time.
-I know there will be a next time because the french toast was so good.
+This recipe also added flour to their batter, so I really wanted to try this recipe.
+I did not get a chance to make the coconut syrup this time, but I'm definitely making it the next time.
 We pretty much cleaned it up, so no leftovers that particular night.
 If you are like us and like breakfast for dinner sometimes, I think this would be a great recipe to try.

 this is about right.
 I have a total of 12 slices so I doubled the batter recipe.